QARIO/dochive/README.md

 # dochive
-### by Queen Anne's Revenge: Open Source Skunkworks
+#### by Queen Anne's Revenge: Open Source Skunkworks

 This version of DocHive introduces many new features.
 It is still a work in progress, however, it is very functional.
-Today my second son Lucien will be born, so I better start sharing this code :)

 	What can you do:
 	Upload a image based pdf and click convert.
 OCR each page.
 	Upload a image based pdf and create new templates for your pages, then convert.
 OCR only select regions.

+	Test with the include file "UN Report-28th Session-1973.pdf"

-## Buggy Notes:
+### Buggy Notes:

 You will need to refresh on the Files and Data pages to see updates.
 This version is designed to strictly support imaged based PDFs.